rptcloud/ansible_training/lab04-adhoc-commands.md

 ### Step 4.2.2

-Now that we have a file, let's try to copy it to one of our hosts in the `webservers` group:
+Now that we have a file, let's try to copy it to one of our hosts in the `linux` group:

 ```shell
 ansible -i host webservers -m copy -a 'src=/workstation/ansible/files/ansibleTest.txt dest=/tmp' -u <user>